jbrunton/heroploy/README.md

 ## Usage

-Add a .heroploy file in your application's root directory which describes the Heroku apps you will deploy to, and the c
+Add a .heroploy file in your application's root directory which describes the Heroku apps you will deploy to, and the checks you would like when deploying to each.

+For example:

 ```yaml
 apps: